KajlaAk/organic-store/README.md

 ## Organic Store

-Orgnaic Store is a E-commerce Application.In which we can buy lots of things like Groceries, Juices.Also we can Add items in our cart .
+Orgnaic Store is a E-commerce Application built in react.js with extensive use of hooks.In which we can buy lots of things like Groceries, Juices.
+Also we can Add items in our cart.
+We can filter the product list and sort the products based price in asc/desc orders and A-Z order.

 ## Deployment